 She might also have noted that he calls her beautiful at least twice, which is to say that he notes her physical qualities.
 She knows she’s beautiful, it’s not like she’s fishing for compliments and in need of the reinforcement.
 (Of course those types perpetually have low self-esteem, or maybe that’s just a stereotype.)
 And then when they eat breakfast together he has a hard on, and she’s rather pleased, asking if that is what she does to him.
 He denies its her, but you can tell that she knows that it is her, and she is the opposite of disturbed.

-So, basically, my point is, she should not have been surprised.
-Much less disgusted, because she kind of had it coming (not in a she’s-asking-to-be-raped sort of way, mind you; I, of course, don’t mean that); she’s been yanking him around.
-Now, I can understand that she would be shocked, because she was asleep, so it felt like a violation, but she should have heard him out.
+So, basically, my point is, she should not have been so surprised that he thought something might happen between them.
+She’s been yanking him around.
+Now, I can understand that she would be shocked, because she was asleep, so it felt like a violation and it was, but she should have heard him out.
 And he should have stuck around to explain it to her.

 Here’s another reason why the last bit feels out of place: he’s been a total letch that whole time she’s been there, but all of the sudden he lets his guilt over feelings of lust drive him away?
 And you’d think he would want to explain that he thought she was awake and wanted him to do what he did.
 Who would let that kind of misunderstanding just rest like that?